 - Attend an industry-specific recruiting event or employer information session.

-- Connect with fellow students and alums through the Yale Career Link, peer networking lists.
+- Connect with fellow students and alums through the Yale Peer Networking Lists, found on Yale Career Link.

 The immediate goal of networking is not to get a job, it is about establishing professional relationships with people who can give you information and advice, and creating loose bonds with their contacts that may help you with your current search and future career.